mtnbikenc/dcaf/_sources/overview.txt

 Offline Mode
 ~~~~~~~~~~~~

-When CSC DCAF is used in offline mode the AutoDeployNode does not have external
+When CSC DCAF is used in offline mode the Autodeploynode does not have external
 network access and cannot get to the automation resources.
 For this reason
 additional resources are needed and steps must be taken to prepare for an offline
-AutoDeployNode installation.
+Autodeploynode installation.

 In offline mode all automation resources will be retrieved from the Internet by
 a :code:`staging node` that has Internet access.
 They will be saved to a USB hard
-drive connected to this node and will later be moved to the offline AutoDeployNode
+drive connected to this node and will later be moved to the offline Autodeploynode
 and used for deployment.
 Once this is done all projects can be used as documented.
 Keep in mind that the method of retrieving the automation resources will have to
 be repeated in order to obtain any updates.